AminMohamed-3/DeepLense/README.md

 5. Implemented **Learning Rate Scheduler** that decreased the LR by a factor of **0.1** if no improvements in validation loss occurred within an Epoch. resulted in a minor improvment with no real damage to the training time.

+6. Switched the **Pixel Shuffle** layer with **Trasnposed Convolution** layer, which didn't result in any improvements.

+7. switched the **Pixel Shuffle** layer with an **Upsample** layer followed by a convolution, which didn't result in any improvements.

+8. Decreased the number of **Residual Blocks** from 16 to 1, which resulted in a minor improvement in the validation metrics, and a faster convergence.

+9. Increased the number of **channels** across the network from 64 to 128, which decreased the validation metrics.

 ### **Dataset**:
 The dataset comprises strong lensing images with no substructure at multiple resolutions: high-resolution (HR) and low-resolution (LR).